JaimeStill/disconnected-docs/readme.md

 The `client` directory contains all of the necessary `build` and `start` scripts in [client/package.json](./client/package.json).

+> Before executing either of these commands, make sure all of the node dependencies are installed by running `yarn install` from `./client`.

 In order to build both the server and client at the same time, all you need to do is change directory to `./client` and execute:

 ```bash